osmandapp/docs/content/osmand/map/track-context-menu.md

 ![Full info for track Android](/assets/images/personal/tracks/full_info_track_android.png)

 Next track info:
-- Name of the track.
+- The track name - you can change it in [Options menu](/osmand/map/track-context-menu#options).
-- Short description of the track.
+- Short description of the track - short part from [full description](/osmand/map/track-context-menu#description).
-- Direction and distance to the point on the track.
+- Direction and distance to the point on the track - blue arrow with distance.
+- Info panel of data trip:

-- {% data variables.android-values.distance %} - showing track distnace.
+ {% data variables.android-values.distance %} - showing track distance.

-- {% data variables.android-values.altitude_ascent %} / {% data variables.android-values.altitude_descent %}.
+ {% data variables.android-values.altitude_ascent %} / {% data variables.android-values.altitude_descent %} - sums of ascents and descents of a trip.

-- {% data variables.android-values.altitude_range %} - showing max and min altitude.
+ {% data variables.android-values.altitude_range %} - showing min and max altitude of a trip.

-- {% data variables.android-values.average_speed %}.
+ {% data variables.android-values.average_speed %} - average speed of a trip.

-- {% data variables.android-values.max_speed %}.
+ {% data variables.android-values.max_speed %} - max speed of a trip.

-- {% data variables.android-values.shared_string_time_span %} - recorded time of the track.
+ {% data variables.android-values.shared_string_time_span %} - recorded time of a trip.

-- {% data variables.android-values.shared_string_time_moving %} - sum of time during motion.
+ {% data variables.android-values.shared_string_time_moving %} - sum of time during motion of a trip.

 {% endandroid %}